worldline/angular-security-training/docs/common-threats/xss/xss-angular.md

         ``` typescript
         Content-Security-Policy: trusted-types angular; require-trusted-types-for 'script';
         ```
-    - `angular#unsafe-bypass` - This policy is used for applications that use any of the methods in Angular's DomSanitizer that bypass security, such as `bypassSecurityTrustHtml`.
+    - `angular#unsafe-bypass` - This policy is used for applications that use any of the methods in Angular DomSanitizer that bypass security, such as `bypassSecurityTrustHtml`.
 Any application that uses these methods must enable this policy.
         ``` typescript
         Content-Security-Policy: trusted-types angular angular#unsafe-bypass; require-trusted-types-for 'script';
         ```